ue4plugins/StreetMap/README.md

 There are various "tweakable" variables to control how the renderable mesh is generated.
 You can find these at the top of the *UStreetMapComponent::GenerateMesh()* function body.

-*(Street Map Component also serves as a straightforward example of how to write your own primitive components in UE4.)*
+*(Street Map Component also serves as a straightforward example of how to write your own primitive components in UE.)*

 ### OSM Files